Get instant quote

 SLS, MJF and binder jetting 3D printing never require support structures, so these are the preferred methods for more complex geometries.

-What are the most popular support structures for 3D printing?
+What are the most widely used support structures for 3D printing?

 Are support structures expensive?